 Cowboy cornbread casserole with Jiffy corn muffin mix is the bomb!
 A chili pie with beans that can be mild or as spicy as you’d like too.
 With ground beef, like our Jiffy tamale pie, it’s a kid fave.

-Cornbread Chili Casserole
+Cornbread Casserole Recipe

-This one is similar to our easy sloppy joe casserole dish except that this one has beans inside and doesn’t have as much heat to it.
+This one is similar to our sloppy joe casserole dish except that this one has beans inside and doesn’t have as much heat to it.
 Of course you could make it spicy if you wanted to quite easily, that can be adjusted to your preference.
 Here is what we used to make it this time.

 As with any other sort of casserole, you should use what you have on hand because those dishes are kinda’ like dump it together and go meals.
 I think everything my Grandma made was like this.
 “What needs to be used up in the fridge and pantry, okay let’s try to bake it together and see” if you know what I mean.

-- A can of kidney beans 15 oz, drained and rinsed
+- A can of kidney beans 15 oz, drained and rinsed is what I use but any variety would work

 - Chili powder, more or less depending on heat level.
+Yould use red pepper flakes, cayenne and/or dry Sriracha instead

 - Diced tomatoes or can of Rotel for a spicier version, some prefer barbecue sauce